 A few other mindful matters:

-. always work out your weight based formula in grams whether it’s a liquid, solid, semi-solid, or a powder, and NOT in ounces, millitres, pounds, cups, spoons, teaspoons etc. it just makes formulating and life much easier.
+. it’s best to weigh out ingredients in grams whether it’s a liquid, solid, semi-solid, or a powder, and NOT in ounces, millitres, pounds, cups, spoons, teaspoons etc. it just makes life much easier.

 . wear protective clothing at all times.